Efficient Exploration of Chemical Kinetics: Electronic structure calculations

 \subsection{The Physical and Mathematical Problem}

-The electronic structure of an isolated, spherically symmetric atom can be described at two primary levels of theory, depending on the level of rigor, the non-relativistic Schrödinger equation and the relativistic Dirac equation.
+We describe the electronic structure of an isolated, spherically symmetric atom at two primary levels of theory, depending on the required rigor: the non-relativistic Schrödinger equation and the relativistic Dirac equation.

 In computational terms, the primary entities in this domain are the \texttt{Atom}, the \texttt{ElectronState}, and the \texttt{Potential}. \begin{itemize} \item An \texttt{Atom} is the central entity, characterized by its nuclear charge (Z).
 It is composed of a set of \texttt{ElectronState} s. \item An \texttt{ElectronState} is defined by its quantum numbers (e.g., \(n\), \(l\), or \(\kappa\)) and is primarily described by a \texttt{WaveFunction} entity and its corresponding energy \texttt{Eigenvalue}. \item The \texttt{Potential} is an entity that governs the behavior of the \texttt{ElectronState} s. \end{itemize}